 What makes liver such a great food?
-When you compare it to "muscle meat" which is what most dog food is made from, it has about 10 to 100 times the level of nutrients.
+When you compare it to "muscle meat," which is what most dog food is made from, it has about 10 to 100 times the level of nutrients.
 These meats include chicken breasts, hamburger, and so on.
 Among the many nutrients found in liver are vitamins A and several B vitamins, CoQ10, trace minerals, and of course, plenty of iron.
-Liver is also an excellent source of protein.
+This nutritious organ meat is also an excellent source of protein.

 Anemia is the result of a lack of iron in the bloodstream.
 This condition is quite common in humans but is considered to be rare in dogs.
 The most common occurrences of anemia in dogs is in those suffering from malnutrition and in puppies who have hookworm infestations.

 When it comes to dogs, there are several easy to spot symptoms of anemia.
 These include:

 ■ Gums and inside of eyelids that appear to be pale or white

 ■ Panting, labored breathing, rapid pulse